-If you already worked in an office equipped with a document scanner, you would have probably stumbled upon more than once on the expression Optical Character Recognition (OCR).
-But what is Optical Character Recognition (OCR) and what is it used for?
+If you work in an office equipped with a document scanner, you have probably thought more than once about Optical Character Recognition (OCR).
+But what is OCR?
+And what is it used for?
 This article explains what OCR means and covers the most popular use cases.

 What is OCR?